Overfamiliar, aggressive, awkward — we’ve all been on the receiving end of a terrible sales pitch from a pushy seller.

 This approach is useful when you and your buyer have something in common outside of work, like a shared hobby or alma mater.

-Reaching out as we’re connected on LinkedIn and I found your recent post about the best restaurants in Seattle super handy.
+Reaching out as we’re connected on LinkedIn, I found your recent post about the best restaurants in Seattle super handy.
 Your suggestion to “eat outside our comfort zones” was a great reminder to be more adventurous in my dinner choices.

 And in the spirit of trying new things, I wanted to share our latest research with you.
-Would love to connect to walk you through the report and get a sense of your near-term goals.
+I would love to connect to walk you through the report and get a sense of your near-term goals.